tumcms/Open-Infra-Platform/Documentation/markdown/CMakeOptions.md

 The following are options for external libraries and thirdparty software that are used in the TUM Open Infra Platform project that can be set for the build of the TUM Open Infra platform project.
 Click on the name below to jump to the respective section.
-If you want to see information about project-specific options instead, you can find them [here](#project-options).

 - [Carve](#carve)
 - [CMake](#cmake)